-Sunny Hollywood rolls out Oscars red carpet
+Bold colors as stars arrive for the Oscars

 A victory for “Roma,” director Alfonso Cuaron’s sentimental journey back to his childhood, would mark the first Oscar best picture win for Netflix and a sign that streaming services can not only compete with traditional Hollywood studios, but beat them at their own game.

-“Roma,” shot entirely in Spanish and with 10 Oscar nominations, is also considered the frontrunner in the foreign language category.
+“Roma,” shot entirely in Spanish and with 10 Oscar nominations, is also considered the front-runner in the foreign language category.
 No foreign language film has ever won best picture, and no movie has ever won both.

-“‘Roma’ is a little art-house movie that is impressionistic.
-It doesn’t have much plot but it does follow the recent pattern of art-house movies winning, like ‘The Shape of Water’ and ‘Birdman’,” said Tom O’Neil, founder of awards website GoldDerby.com.

 Lady Gaga is widely expected to take home her first Oscar for her hit song “Shallow,” which she will perform on Sunday in a much-anticipated live duet with co-star and best actor nominee Bradley Cooper.